logicalclocks/feature-store-api/docs/hopsworksai/services.md

 Port: 3306

 ## Kafka
 Hopsworks provides Kafka-as-a-Service for streaming applications and to ingest data.
-You can find more information about how to use Kafka in hopsworks in this [documentation](https://hopsworks.readthedocs.io/en/stable/user_guide/hopsworks/kafka.html)
+You can find more information about how to use Kafka in Hopsworks in this [documentation](https://hopsworks.readthedocs.io/en/stable/user_guide/hopsworks/kafka.html)

 Port: 9092